Updated: Sep 21

 If driving to the Snaefellsnes Peninsula from Reykjavik or Keflavík International Airport then you can head straight for the coast.
 After an hour or two on the road, the golden beach of Ytri Tunga is a great first stop.
 Situated partway down the peninsula’s south coast it is a lovely place to take a walk and breath the sea air.
 The majority of the beaches in Iceland are black sand beaches.
 So this stretch of south side golden sand is really quite special.
 In summer you might see seals swimming in the shallows or sunning themselves on the sands.

-Another good stop off on route to the Snaefellsnes Peninsula from Reykjavik is the Rauðfeldsgjá Gorge.
+Another good stop off on the route to the Snaefellsnes Peninsula from Reykjavik is the Rauðfeldsgjá Gorge.
 In contrast to a coastal walk, you will find a dramatic steep-sided gorge and lush scenery.
 The surroundings here are stunning with a tumbling river and rocky outcrops.
 Visitors can choose to take just a short stroll from the parking lot.
 Alternatively, you could get your waterproofs and boots on and hop across the stepping-stones to venture further in.

 Arnarstapi and Hellnar